What Does a Technical Writer Intern Do?

 How to Become a Technical Writer Intern

-While most technical writer intern salaries are near or below the national average, some organizations tend to offer extremely high salaries that increase the average.
+While most technical writer intern salaries are near or below the national average, some organizations offer extremely high salaries that increase the average.
 Such companies usually have the job posting as a precursor for hiring technical writers, thus the high salary.
 Other than that, most major companies like Intel, HBO, Splunk, LinkedIn, and Titan America tend to offer a salary between $39,000 and $48,000.

-Looking at the salary, it’s fair to assume that becoming a technical writer intern requires fundamental knowledge of your industry and great writing skills.
+In salary, it's fair to assume that becoming a technical writer intern requires fundamental knowledge of your industry and great writing skills.
 That means you would need prior working experience in any related field.

 To become a technical writer, you just have to ensure you have enough working knowledge of your industry and the organization you want to work in.
 Furthermore, you should polish your English and writing skills to make sure you understand how to write user-friendly content.